dinosantic/Media-app/README.md

 # Media-app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

-## About Media-app

-Media-app is a simple app which provides displaying the top 10 rated TV shows and top 10 movies, a search function for both and a detail view for individual items.
-Media-app uses TheMovieDB API to enable this functionality.
+First run `ng install` to install dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` or run `ng serve --o` and app will automaticlly open in `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## About Media-app

+Media-app is a simple app which provides displaying the top 10 rated TV shows and top 10 movies, a search function for both and a detail view for individual items.
+Media-app uses TheMovieDB API to enable this functionality.

 ## Build